 - If the clot is dislodged, a dry socket may occur.
 This is a very painful condition.
 If the surgical site becomes more painful several days after the procedure, please phone our clinic immediately, as it should be treated without delay.

 - Your jaw joints may be sore for some time after surgery.
 This is very common.

 - We recommend soft foods for the first few days.

 - Finish all medication as prescribed.

-Your child should eat only soft, bland food for the first couple days- nothing sharp, crunchy or too hot or cold because the area may be a sensitive.
+- Your child should eat only soft, bland food for the first couple of days, nothing sharp, crunchy, or too hot or cold because the area may be sensitive.
 Encourage plenty of liquids (water, soups, juices, etc.).
 Let your child determine when a regular diet can be reintroduced.

-Your child’s cheek, lip and tongue will be numb for approximately 1-2 hours.
-Please be very careful that your child does not bite at his/her cheek or pick at this area.
+- Your child’s cheek, lip, and tongue will be numb for approximately 1-2 hours.
+Please be very careful that your child does not bite at his/her cheek or pick in this area.
 As this area “wakes up” it may feel funny.
 A self-inflicted bite injury is the most common post-op complication.
-Please keep on eye on your child!
+Please keep an eye on your child!